Tag

 Let’s break it down.

 AI art generators take a text prompt and, as best they can, turn it into a matching image.
 Since your prompt can be anything, the first thing all these apps have to do is attempt to understand what you’re asking.
 To do this, the AI algorithms are trained on hundreds of thousands, millions, or even billions of image-text pairs.
-This allows them to learn the difference between dogs and cats, Vermeers and Picassos, and everything else.
-Different art generators have different levels of understanding of complex text, depending on the size of their training database, and some models are trained for specific purposes or only using licensed content, which affects the kinds of things they can generate.
+This allows them to the difference between dogs and cats, Vermeers and Picassos, and everything else.
+Different art generators have different levels of understanding of complex text, depending on the size of their training database, and some models are trained for specific purposes or only using licensed content, which affects the kinds of they can generate.

 The next step for the AI is to actually render the resulting image.
 There are two leading kinds of models: